jillesme/safe-object/README.md

 }
 ```

-Which is a lot cleaner than a plain javascript safe approach:
+Which is a lot cleaner than a plain JavaScript safe approach:

 ``` javascript
 // works, but ugly